University of East Anglia

 References / Statements of suitability

-Applicants must provide two references, one from an Academic referee (who will be asked to provide an Academic suitability statement) and one Relevant experience (who will be asked to provide an Experience suitability statement).
+Applicants must provide two suitability statements, one from an academic referee (who will be asked to provide an academic suitability statement) and one relevant experience (who will be asked to provide an experience suitability statement).
 Both referees must be from someone who can meaningfully comment on the applicant and their readiness for training.
 Referees would ordinarily have (or have had) some oversight or responsibility for your work, i.e. a supervisor or a manager.

 We consider that “someone who can meaningfully comment” is someone whose knowledge of the candidate allows them to make an informed judgement of their skills and suitability for training as a Clinical Psychologist.
 The referee should have direct experience of and be able to comment on the applicant’s performance in a relevant clinical and professional context.

-Your Relevant experience reference should be as recent as possible.
+Your relevant experience suitability statement should be as recent as possible.
 If this is not your most recent supervisor/employer, please explain why.
-Regardless of who is providing your experience reference, it should speak to your suitability for the clinical elements of training and your ability to work in a clinical and professional context.
+Regardless of who is providing this statement, it should speak to your suitability for the clinical elements of training and your ability to work in a clinical and professional context.

 We cannot accept references which are not returned in the format of the standard Clearing House template.
 Please check that your referee is able to do this.